Arpit6055/Shariuu2.0/README.md

-# Node.js & Passport Login
+# Shariuu 2.0

-This is a user login and registration app using Node.js, Express, Passport, Mongoose, EJS and some other packages.
+This is a user file sharing app built using Node.js, Express, Passport, Mongoose, EJS and some other packages.

 Deployed at [click here](https://shariuu2.herokuapp.com/)